What is SELF?

 What does the application require?

-The online application takes approximately five minutes to complete.
-There are no recommendations, document uploads, or essays required.
+The application takes approximately five minutes to complete.
+There are no recommendations or essays required.

 How will participants be selected?

-The cohort will include 50-80 participants.
-The final count will depend on the applicants’ profiles and how we feel we can best create a community for Fellows this inaugural year.
-We will assess industry, function, region, place of work, and ideal executive coach matches to determine the final makeup of the cohort.
+Cohort II will support about 40 MLT participants.
+The final count will depend on the applicants’ profiles and how we feel we can best create a community for SELF Fellows.
+We will assess industry, function, region, place of work, and ideal executive coach matches to determine the final makeup of each cohort.

 I still have questions.
 Who can I reach out to?

-Please contact Desirée Stolar, MLT’s Director of Alumni Engagement and Strategy.
+Please contact Desirée Stolar, MLT’s Managing Director of Alumni Engagement and Strategy.